-Since acquiring an option on the Property in mid-2010, Bellhaven has advanced exploration by conducting detailed mapping and trenching at La Cantera and Middle Zone, mapping and channel sampling at La Garrucha, mapping, rock-chip sampling and trenching throughout the project area, various ground geophysical surveys, and re-logging and re-interpretation of drill core from previous drilling campaigns.
+Since acquiring an option on the Property in mid-2010 and until 2016, Bellhaven advanced exploration by conducting detailed mapping and trenching at La Cantera and Middle Zone, mapping and channel sampling at La Garrucha, mapping, rock-chip sampling and trenching throughout the project area, various ground geophysical surveys, and re-logging and re-interpretation of drill core from previous drilling campaigns.
 Furthermore, two airborne magnetic surveys have been flown over the La Mina Project at no cost to Bellhaven.
 AngloGold Ashanti flew the first survey and Colombia Crest flew the second in 2011.
 Ground magnetic follow-up surveys of geologically favorable areas was completed in mid-2012 and an airborne ZTEM survey was flown over much of the La Mina and La Garrucha licenses in late 2012.
 All of these data have been incorporated into the geophysical evaluation.
-Through July 2016, Bellhaven has completed a total of 106 drill holes for a total of 36,694 m.
+Through July 2016, Bellhaven had completed a total of 106 drill holes for a total of 36,694 m.
 This drilling is summarized in Table 9.1.
+GoldMining has not conducted any additional exploration since acquiring Bellhaven in 2017.

 Within the La Mina Project, there are a total of six zones of interest for copper-gold mineralization outlined in yellow in Figure 9.1.
-Three of these zones are at least partially drill tested and have combined geological, geochemical and geophysical attributes that suggest that they have potential to host economic gold-copper mineralization (La Cantera, Middle Zone, and La Garrucha).
+Three of these zones are at least partially drill tested and have combined geological, geochemical and geophysical attributes that suggest that they have potential to host economic goldcopper mineralization (La Cantera, Middle Zone, and La Garrucha).
 Another zone (El Limon) has been cut by 8 drill holes.
 Results of El Limon reported limited low grade Au-Cu mineralization but not of the size and tenor to warrant additional exploration.
 Two other prospects (El Oso and Media Luna) exhibit amenable geophysical and geochemical characteristics (Figure 9.1) and are also considered to be highly prospective.
-Some of these zones are just now seeing their first mapping and sampling by Bellhaven geologists.